shinefield/mangoszerodocumentation/database/world/creature-template.rst

 .. note::

-    in theory this should somehow relate to `SpellMechanic.dbc <../dbc/SpellMechanic.dbc>`__ and the immunities list
+    In theory this should somehow relate to `SpellMechanic.dbc <../dbc/SpellMechanic.dbc>`__ and the immunities list
     there, but it does not match. **TODO**